 We offer a range of interventions and ways of supporting learning; it is important that we identify your child’s needs and provide support for them to learn, feel good about themselves and find ways of achieving success.

-Please click here to go to the Policy section to view our SEND Policy and Accessibility Plan.
+Please click HERE to go to the Policy section to view our SEND Policy and Accessibility Plan.

-Please click HERE to view our SEND Information Report 2022-2023.
+Please click HERE to view our SEND Information Report 2023-2024.

 How We Work